 He explains that different peaches can be used for different things.
 Clingstone peaches like the Santa Rosa have the flesh of the peach clinging securely to the pit.
 They are sweet and easy to eat right away after picking.
 Red Havens are known as semi freestone peaches which is to say that the flesh falls away easier from the pit than a true clingstone.
 The Red Havens are firmer with a bit of tartness that makes the perfect for canning.
 Because they are firmer, they tend to be difficult to work with and can bruise easily.
 Bruised peaches can be unappealing to the average consumer that doesn’t appreciate their value.

 After several hours with my grandfather, the conversation turns to a more symbolic meaning.
 People are like peaches.
-You will come across some people who are like the Santa Rosa.
+You will come across some people who are like Santa Rosa.
 They are naturally sweet and low maintenance.
 You can pick them and enjoy them right away.
-Others, are more like the Red Haven.
+Others are more like the Red Haven.
 They are firmer.
 They can be difficult to work with and sometimes they come to you already bruised by circumstances.
-It would be easy to throw this people away because on the surface, they are unappealing.
+It would be easy to throw these people away because, on the surface, they are unappealing.
 However, if you look deeper, you will see a person that is perfect for another path in life.
-They may be a little time consuming but with the right response they can be a type of sweet spicy flavor that is so much better than a boring plain peach.
+They may be a little time consuming but with the right response, they can be a type of sweet-spicy flavor that is so much better than a boring plain peach.

 Life has a way of draining us.
 We are so exhausted by our circumstances that we tend to seek the path of least resistance and opt for the Santa Rosa.
 However, I encourage you to slow down.
 Recharge your batteries and consider the Red Havens in your life.
 They may take a little more work but the results will far exceed your expectations of what a plain peach can do.